aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

     MCP Security,
   ]
 image:
-  path: /assets/media/ai-security/owasp-mcp-top-10.png
+  path: /assets/media/ai-security/mcp-security-top-10.png
-description: "OWASP MCP Top 10: the 10 security risks specific to Model Context Protocol deployments, mapped to OWASP LLM categories, with lab-confirmed attack chains and a pre-deployment checklist."
+description: "MCP Security Top 10: a practitioner's threat model mapping 10 MCP-specific risks to OWASP LLM categories, with lab-confirmed attack chains, concrete protocol-level spec proposals, and a pre-deployment checklist."
 ---

-> _You search for "OWASP MCP Top 10."
-You land on a generic OWASP LLM page.
-You read about prompt injection and excessive agency.
-Nothing about tool descriptions.
-Nothing about rug pulls.
-Nothing about cross-server shadowing.
-You close the tab and deploy anyway._
+> _In a standard LLM application, the developer controls what context the model receives.
+In MCP, a third party does — and the user approved them once, weeks ago, and forgot about it._

 ---

-That search returns nothing useful because the document doesn't exist yet.
-The OWASP LLM Top 10 is a solid framework for securing LLM applications.
-But MCP is not an LLM application.
-It is a **protocol layer** — a standardized interface between language models and external tools.
-Treating it as an LLM app and applying the LLM Top 10 directly produces a threat model with critical gaps.
+**TL;DR — the three things this article establishes:**

+1. **The trust model is fundamentally different.** MCP shifts context control from application developers to third-party server authors.
+The user approves once; the server can change its behavior at any subsequent launch.
+2. **MCP's flat tool namespace is a novel attack surface.** Every connected server's tool descriptions coexist in one LLM context.
+A malicious server can rewrite the rules for a trusted server's tools without the user ever calling the malicious tool directly.
+3. **The rug pull is a runtime attack, not a package attack.** The payload lives in a runtime API response (`tools/list`), which bypasses every static analysis tool that would normally catch a malicious package.
+This is what makes it categorically different from standard supply chain attacks.

+---

+That search returns an OWASP document covering MCP security at a high level — and a gap where the attack evidence should be.
+The OWASP LLM Top 10 is a solid framework for securing LLM applications, and the OWASP GenAI Security Project has published initial MCP guidance.
+But the attack evidence layer — lab-confirmed exploit chains, model-specific behavior analysis, and five attack categories not yet in any OWASP document — is what this article provides.

 This article is the gap-filler.
 It maps 10 MCP-specific security risks to the OWASP LLM Top 10 categories they belong to, documents the attacks that confirmed them in production environments, and ends with a pre-deployment checklist your security team can actually use.